lerman251/FINAL-JS-PROJECT/README.md

   - A drop-down box to pick a shoe size (7-16) (30 points)

-  - A drop-down box to pick how many years of insurance a customer wants on thier product (0-3 years) (30 points)
+  - A drop-down box to pick how many years of insurance a customer wants on their product (0-3 years) (30 points)

     - For every year of Insurance picked it should at $20.00 to the Total Price